 If your friend is a teen, all they have to do is sign up!
-If you want to go see a show with a parent/guardian or anyone under 13 or over 20, every TAP Partner Venue has a “Companion Ticket Day”.
-For these performances, every TAP member can buy two tickets for $5 and use the second one for any non-TAP member of any age.
-Once our events calendar and app go live, you’ll be able to see on our calendar which performances are Companion Ticket eligible.
+If you want to go see a show with a parent/guardian or anyone under 13 or over 20, TAP arts partners offer “companion tickets” for certain shows (the schedule varies by partner/venue).
+For these performances, any TAP member can buy two tickets for $5 each and use the second one for any non-TAP member of any age.
+Head over to our calendar and look for the purple dot; this means that companion tickets are available for a performance!

-Any performances on our calendar/list/map (currently under construction!) that aren’t sold out are eligible.
+Any performances on our calendar/list/map that aren’t sold out are eligible.
 This is basically everything at our partner venues.
-There are a ton of amazing shows, but sorry, no Hamilton.
 TAP tickets are available only if the show is not sold out.
 And please, please, please, call the box office before you head out to see a show to make sure they’ve still got tickets!

 All TAP events are arts-focused performances (dance, music, theater, etc).